DUFUR SCHOOL DISTRICT 29

 Review of Proposed Revenue & Expenditures

-After review and discussion of the proposed budget document, Stan Ashbrook moved to approve the Proposed Budget for 2018-19 and impose the permanent rate of $4.4659 per $1000 of assessed value.
-Monica Byers seconded the motion, which carried unanimously.
+After review and discussion of the proposed budget document, Steve Podvent moved to approve the Proposed Budget for 2019-20, imposing the permanent rate of $4.4659 per $1000 of assessed value, and the general obligation bond levy of $458,070.
+Cindy Johnson seconded the motion, which carried unanimously.

 Having no additional business, the meeting was adjourned.